 What do changes in philanthropy and society at large mean for an art museum?
 As giving changes, how will art museums evolve?

-The Modern Museum of Art asked us to help them think through these questions, which we did by hosting a design workshop with a diverse group of internal stakeholders.
+The Museum of Modern Art asked us to help them think through these questions, which we did by hosting a design workshop with a diverse group of internal stakeholders.

 We guided the group through a session to bubble up latent opportunities, surface potential challenges, and ultimately create a portfolio of 18 ideas that included new products, services, and internal policies.